remix-run/remix/packages/create-remix/templates/vercel/README.md

 npm i -g vercel
 ```

-Before you can run the app in development, you need link this project to a new Vercel project on your account.
+Before you can run the app in development, you need to link this project to a new Vercel project on your account.

 **It is important that you use a new project.
 If you try to link this project to an existing project (like a Next.js site) you will have problems.**